How Attackers Get Initial Access

 Technical Exploitation is when an attacker exploits either a severe misconfiguration in the network or poorly designed code.
 This type of exploitation is less common than Social Engineering but is far more dangerous since it often requires no user interaction.
 This covers a fairly wide umbrella of potential attacks, ranging from default credentials on an exposed device to complex attack chains to get through to the back end.

 An example of an attack that arises from code flaws would be the recent vulnerability in Fortigate VPN panels, CVE-2023-27997.
 This vulnerability allowed for remote code execution on the affected devices.
 The vulnerability is said to be exploitable pre-authentication, making it an easy attack for a dedicated hacker.
-An official patch has been released that remediates the vulnerability, but it is still up to defenders to keep all software up to date to mitigate vulnerabilities such as this.
+An official patch that remediates the vulnerability has been released, but it is still up to defenders to keep all software up to date to mitigate vulnerabilities such as this.

 Weak or default credentials are also extremely prevalent.
 While not quite the same as exploiting code flaws, misconfigurations can often have the same impact.
 Staying on the theme of VPN exploits, a good example might be the credentials admin:admin working and allowing access to the internal network.
 Even if the device is fully patched with the latest security, this will give an attacker the same level of access as the more advanced exploit mentioned above.
 Blue Goat can help you identify dangerous attack paths that malicious hackers could exploit for initial access with our External and Web App Penetration Tests.